Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Methodology

 \subsubsection{Training Protocol}

 The overall DRL framework is illustrated in Fig.~\ref{fig:hybrid_system}.
 The agent is trained using Hybrid TD3 across four manipulation tasks: \textit{reach}, \textit{pick}, \textit{move}, and \textit{put}.
 At the start of each episode, the simulator randomly instantiates a scene containing more than 21 distinct object categories, with randomized poses, masses, and friction coefficients.
 For the reaching task, the agent must bring the end-effector to a target object.
 For the remaining tasks, success requires completing two sequential sub-goals: correctly approaching the target object and transporting it to the goal location.
+We adopt a sequential episode-level randomization protocol: at each episode reset, a single configuration $\omega \sim P(\Omega)$ is drawn independently and held fixed for the duration of that episode.
+In contrast to simultaneous multi-environment training, where N parallel instances maintain instantaneous buffer diversity, sequential randomization produces a replay buffer whose empirical distribution converges to $P(\Omega)$ only as training accumulates episodes.
+During the early training phase, this constitutes a stricter early-phase generalization test under limited replay diversity, as the critic is updated on a less varied mixture of configurations before sufficient episodes have accumulated.
+We adopt this protocol as it reflects practical constraints where parallel simulation infrastructure is unavailable, and note that the consistent convergence of Hybrid TD3 under this setting is evidence of robustness to the early-phase diversity deficit.

 An episode terminates when the agent successfully completes the required task, or upon any of the following failure conditions: end-effector collision with the ground or self-collision, a joint angle exceeding its allowable range, the object leaving the workspace, or the episode length exceeding a maximum of $100$ steps.
 This termination scheme encourages the agent to develop safe, efficient trajectories while penalizing unstable behaviors.